 If you took the New York Times crossword and made it both auditory and visual you would have birdwatching in the Adirondacks and it can be as exciting as it is relaxing and it's great for the whole family.
-Adirondack Guide and Naturalist Ed Kanze is a fount of knowledge on the Adirondack Mountains and their residents both flora and fauna and a half day adventure seeking out songbirds and sparrows is the perfect way to reprioritize nature in your life and disconnect from the demands of the worlds.
+Adirondack Guide and Naturalist Ed Kanze is a fount of knowledge on the Adirondack Mountains and their residents both flora and fauna and a half-day adventure seeking out songbirds and sparrows is the perfect way to reprioritize nature in your life and disconnect from the demands of the worlds.

 You just can't understand the simple joy of fishing until you've done it yourself and fishing with Terry Watson is, in my opinion, the only way to start.
 And I'm not the only one with this kind of fishing guide loyalty; Terry is one of the most in-demand Adirondack Guides in the park (so much so that he has virtually no online presence - he doesn't need it, the man's a legend).
-With over 40 years experience guiding everyone from first-time adventurers to expert anglers, solo travelers to fishing families, on spin, ice and fly fishing expeditions, Terry Watson has touched the lives and memories of countless Adirondack explorers.
+With over 40 years of experience guiding everyone from first-time adventurers to expert anglers, solo travelers to fishing families, on spin, ice, and fly fishing expeditions, Terry Watson has touched the lives and memories of countless Adirondack explorers.

 Bonus - Expand Your Guest Room

 Don't underestimate the benefits of enjoying a little "me time".
-Find a cozy nook or a shady spot, take a seat and indulge in a good book, a cup of coffee or tea, a cookie and your own thoughts.
+Find a cozy nook or a shady spot, take a seat and indulge in a good book, a cup of coffee or tea, a cookie, and your own thoughts.

 What are five more ways to relax in the Adirondacks?